Mental Health Facilities Muscogee County, GA

 Central Alabama Va Healthcare Sys Columbus Cboc

-Central Alabama Va Healthcare Sys Columbus Cboc is one of mental health facilities in Muscogee County, Georgia, located at 1310 13th Avenue, 31901 zip code.
+Central Alabama Va Healthcare Sys Columbus Cboc is a mental health facility in Muscogee County, GA, located at 1310 13th Avenue in the 31901 zip code.
 Central Alabama Va Healthcare Sys Columbus Cboc provides telemedicine/telehealth and outpatient treatment.
-Central Alabama Va Healthcare Sys Columbus Cboc provides couples/family therapy, cognitive behavioral therapy and trauma therapy to young adults, seniors 65 or older and adults.
-Central Alabama Va Healthcare Sys Columbus Cboc also supports people with PTSD, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided at Central Alabama Va Healthcare Sys Columbus Cboc include diet and exercise counseling, integrated primary care services and illness management and recovery.
+Central Alabama Va Healthcare Sys Columbus Cboc provides integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Central Alabama Va Healthcare Sys Columbus Cboc also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
+Additional services offered by Central Alabama Va Healthcare Sys Columbus Cboc consist of mentoring/peer support/consumer-run services, family psychoeducation and diet and exercise counseling.

 Learn More